 Instructions

-- Cook one-half of the corn*: Heat the oil in a large cast iron skillet over medium-high heat.
-Add three ears of corn, roll them in the oil, and cook undisturbed for about 4 minutes, or until the bottom is lightly charred.
+- Cook one-half of the corn*: Heat the oil (if using) in a large cast-iron skillet over medium-high heat.
+Add three ears of corn, and cook undisturbed for about 4 minutes, or until the bottom is lightly charred.
 Use a pair of tongs to rotate the corn, and cook each side for about 3 minutes, or until lightly charred.
 Set aside to cool.
-(For oil-free, simmer 3 ears of corn until just tender.)
+(Char without oil, or simmer until just tender.)

 - Make the dressing: Meanwhile, place the tofu, nondairy milk, apple cider vinegar, lemon juice, garlic, onion powder, ground mustard, oregano, black pepper, and nutritional yeast into a blender.
 Blend on high until smooth.
 Add salt to taste.